The Intelligence Was in the Organization All Along

 The signals are already there

-Claude Shannon’s work on information theory gives us a useful way to see what hierarchy has always been doing.
+Claude Shannon's work on information theory gives us a useful way to see what hierarchy has always been doing.
 A hierarchy is, in part, a compression system for judgment.
 Each level reduces the work below into something the level above can process.
-That compression was necessarily lossy because human channels are limited.
-Meetings are short.
-Review notes are partial.
-Much of what people notice, question, correct, or worry about never gets written down.
+That compression was necessarily lossy because human channels are limited: meetings are short, review notes are partial, and much of what people notice, question, correct, or worry about never gets written down.

 AI changes the possible bandwidth of those channels.

-That is the organizational capability AI should strengthen: faster context updating.
+AI should strengthen that capability: faster context updating.
 Not just faster output, but a richer picture of what is happening inside the work.

 For the first time, organizations have a practical way to observe the judgment layer: not perfectly, not automatically, and not without careful design, but far more directly than before.
 The conversations that used to vanish in meetings, side channels, review notes, and individual memory can become part of the learning system itself.